Relativistic and Ultrashort Quantum Dynamics

 Laser-induced polarization of electron and positron beams

-Generation of circularly polarized (CP) and linearly polarized (LP) γ-rays via the single-shot interaction of an ultraintense laser pulse with a spin-polarized counterpropagating ultrarelativistic electron beam has been demonstrated in nonlinear Compton scattering in the quantum radiation-dominated regime .
-We show efficient ways for the transfer of the electron polarization to the high-energy photon polarization.
-In particular, multi-GeV CP (LP) γ- rays with the polarization of up to about 95% can be generated by a longitudinally (transversely) spin-polarized electron beam, with a photon flux meeting the requirements of recent proposals for the vacuum birefringence measurement in ultrastrong laser fields.
+Generation of circularly polarized (CP) and linearly polarized (LP) γ-rays via the single-shot interaction of an ultraintense laser pulse with a spin-polarized counterpropagating ultrarelativistic electron beam was demonstrated in nonlinear Compton scattering in the quantum radiation-dominated regime .
+We showed efficient ways for the transfer the electron polarization to high-energy photon polarization.
+Resolving for the intermediate gamma-photon polarization could be important even without polarization measurement of outgoing particles.
+This was in particular shown in the multiphoton Breit–Wheeler pair production process during the interaction of an ultrarelativistic electron beam with a counterpropagating elliptically polarized laser pulse~.

 Gamma-rays with ultrastrong laser and electron beam interaction